Rule of lenity: English common law

 Originally, the rule was conceived by English judges trying to limit Parliament's use of the death penalty.
 When the facts of a case were not expressly described by a law, the court would "strictly construe" it so as to exclude its application to the case in question.

 A 1547, a law passed that denied a lesser sentence to first-time offenders convicted of "felonious stealing of Horses, Geldings or Mares" among other offenses.
 The courts interpreted the law as applying to only those convicted of stealing two or more horses and allowed first-offenders who stole one horse to continue to avail themselves of the lesser penalty.
 The following year, Parliament explicitly addressed the rule's use with the passage of a new law, solely dedicated to horse thievery.
 They pointed to the prior law's "ambiguous" wording and its construction by the courts.
 The new law explicitly stated that those convicted of stealing "any Horse, Gelding, or Mare" shall be treated the same as those charged with "stealing two Horses, two Geldings, or two Mares, or any other".

 Under the reign of George II, another law concerning first-offenders and livestock was similarly limited by the courts.
-This time, the act ambiguously referred to "Sheep, or other Cattle."
-Again, the following year, Parliament passed a new "Act to Explain An Act".
-In it, they expressly spell out that it shall apply to "any Bull, Cow, Ox, Steer, Bullock, Heifer, Calf and Lamb, as well as sheep".
+This time, the act ambiguously referred to "Sheep, or other Cattle".
+The following year, Parliament passed a new "Act to Explain An Act" in which they expressly spelled out that the statute should apply to "any Bull, Cow, Ox, Steer, Bullock, Heifer, Calf [or] Lamb, [or] Sheep, and to no other Cattle whatsoever".

 Early American law

 Laying out the rule's application in the American courts, it was first cited in 1820 by Chief Justice John Marshall in United States v.
 Wiltberger:

-The rule that penal laws are to be construed strictly, is perhaps not much less old than construction itself.
-It is founded on the tenderness of the law for the rights of individuals; and on the plain principle, that the power of punishment is vested in the legislative, not in the judicial department.